Arriva: Bus

 In April 2008, Arriva purchased an 80% shareholding in Eurobus Invest, Hungary's largest private bus operator, which operates services in Hungary and Slovakia.
 In 2009, Arriva purchased the remaining 20%.
 Arriva is in a joint venture with Videoton Holding operating as VT Transman.

-In May 2013, VT Transman began operating two bus contracts in Budapest for eight years.
-This will see 150 Mercedes-Benz Citaros added to the 225 bus fleet.
+During May 2013, VT Transman began operating two bus contracts in Budapest for eight years; this arrangement saw 150 Mercedes-Benz Citaros added to the company's 225-strong bus fleet.
 The joint venture now operates under the VT-Arriva brand.

 Italy

 Bus and coach

-In July 2002, Arriva purchased SAB Autoservizi and SAF - Società Autoservizi Friuli-Venezia Giulia operating in Lombardy, Liguria and Friuli-Venezia Giulia regions of northern Italy.
+In July 2002, Arriva purchased SAB Autoservizi and SAF – Società Autoservizi Friuli-Venezia Giulia operating in Lombardy, Liguria and Friuli-Venezia Giulia regions of northern Italy.

-In May 2004, Arriva expanded into the Udine area of the Friuli-Venezia Giulia region, buying 49% of 500 bus SAF, exercising an option in December 2005 to increase its stake to 60%.
+During May 2004, Arriva expanded into the Udine area of the Friuli-Venezia Giulia region via the purchase of 49% of 500 bus SAF; it exercised an option in December 2005 to increase its stake to 60%.
 In October 2005, Arriva began operating in the Piemonte and Valle d'Aosta regions of northern Italy with an 80% shareholding in SADEM, increased to 100% in 2008.
-In 2006 Arriva purchased a 35% share in Trieste Trasporti, increased in 2007 to 40%.
+During 2006, Arriva purchased a 35% share in Trieste Trasporti, which increased to 40% in 2007.

 In June 2007, Arriva entered a joint venture with Ferrovie Nord Milano to purchase 49% of 317 bus SPT Linea, which was then renamed ASF Autolinee.
+This company manages local public transport in the city of Como.

-In 2008, it took control of Brescia-based SAIA Transporti.
+During 2008, it took control of Brescia-based SAIA Transporti.

 Netherlands

 Bus and coach

-In January 1998, Arriva purchased Vancom Nederland followed in December 1998 by Veonn & Hanze.
+In January 1998, Arriva purchased Vancom Nederland, it was followed by Veonn & Hanze in December 1998.

-In June 1999, it formed a joint venture with Nederlandse Spoorwegen to operate bus services in Friesland, taking 100% ownership in 2003 and renaming it Arriva Openbaar Vervoer.
+During June 1999, it formed a joint venture with Nederlandse Spoorwegen to operate bus services in Friesland; four years later, Arriva took full ownership, after which it was renamed Arriva Openbaar Vervoer.

-In 2003, it won further work in Drenthe and Province of Groningen.
-It won further contracts in 2005 in Drenthe and Waterland and later in the Drechtsteden, Alblasserwaard, Rivierenland, Meierij, Oost-Brabant, and Vijfheerenlanden areas.
-In 2009, Arriva lost the contracts in Drenthe and Groningen upon retendering but in 2010 won a contract in Achterhoek and retained the Rivierenland contract.
-From December 2012 Arriva won the contract for South Holland North, around Leiden, Alphen aan den Rijn and Gouda and in Friesland around Leeuwarden.
+In 2003, Arriva won further work in Drenthe and Province of Groningen.
+It was awarded further contracts in 2005 in Drenthe and Waterland and later in the Drechtsteden, Alblasserwaard, Rivierenland, Meierij, Oost-Brabant, and Vijfheerenlanden areas.
+During 2009, Arriva lost the contracts in Drenthe and Groningen upon retendering yet, in 2010, won a contract in Achterhoek and retained the Rivierenland contract.
+From December 2012, Arriva won the contract for South Holland North, around Leiden, Alphen aan den Rijn and Gouda and in Friesland around Leeuwarden.

-It acquired most of Limburg in December 2016 both bus and train systems.
+During December 2016, it acquired most of Limburg's bus and train systems.